nmei-42/42-printf/README.md

 Then just run your program!

 ### Useful resources
 Here are some resources that I personally found very useful for this project!
+Good luck if you're also tackling it!

 http://www.cplusplus.com/reference/cstdio/printf/